 - Complete the course

 - Complete the Evaluation

-Upon receipt of the following materials and verification of successful completion, a "Certificate of Successful Completion" will be awarded and mailed to the address listed by the participant on the disclosure form.
-Please include your current mailing address and nursing license number on the disclosure form for proper processing.
+Upon receipt of the following materials and verification of successful completion, a "Certificate of Successful Completion" will be awarded and mailed to the address listed by the participant on the evaluation form.
+Please include your current mailing address and nursing license number on the evaluation for proper processing.

 Any questions regarding this program activity should be directed to the Program Administrator at 903-877-5919 or firstname.lastname@example.org.